Alpine swift

-The alpine swift (Tachymarptis melba) formerly Apus melba, is a species of swift found in Africa, southern Europe and Asia.
-They breed in mountains from southern Europe to the Himalaya.
+The alpine swift (Tachymarptis melba) is a species of swift found in Africa, southern Europe, and Asia.
+They breed in mountains from southern Europe to the Himalayas.
 Like common swifts, they are migratory; the southern European population winters further south in southern Africa.
 They have very short legs which are used for clinging to vertical surfaces.
 Like most swifts, they never settle voluntarily on the ground, spending most of their lives in the air living on the insects they catch in their beaks.

-Taxonomy and systematics
+Taxonomy

-The genus name is from the Ancient Greek takhus, "fast", and marptis, "seizer".
-The specific name melba comes from ‘melano-alba’ or ‘mel-alba’, the two colours that Linnaeus referred to these in his description.
-A total of ten sub-species are currently recognised (see distribution below).
+The alpine swift was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
+He placed it with the swifts in the genus Hirundo and coined the binomial name Hirundo melba.
+Linnaeus specified the type locality as Gibraltar.
+Linnaeus based his account on "The greatest martin or swift" that had been described and illustrated in 1743 by the English naturalist George Edwards in his book A Natural History of Uncommon Birds.
+Edwards's specimen had been shot on the rock of Gibraltar.
+The alpine swift is now placed together with the mottled swift in the genus Tachymarptis that was introduced in 1922 by the South African zoologist Austin Roberts.
+The genus name is from the Ancient Greek ταχυς/takhus meaning "fast", and μαρπτις/marptis meaning "seizer".
+The etymology of the specific epithet melba is uncertain, but it may be a short form for melanoalba or melalba, from Ancient Greek μελας /"melas", μελανος/melanos meaning "black" and Latin albus meaning "white".